 • Multi-port antenna design for RF sensing.

-Sustainable Electronic Systems and Materials
+Sustainable and Circular Electronic Materials

 Interested in Working Together?